benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - There are all these debates about the "right way" to do things
-- Do you always use component classes or use stateless functions until you need state?
+- Do you always use component classes or should you use stateless functions until you need state?
-- `setState` gate
+- "`setState` gate"
-- Inline functions debate
+- Debate about the performance of inline functions for props
 - 4 different ways to do Redux side-effects: thunk, sagas, observables & promise middleware
 - HOCs vs render props
 - How can you decide if you're new to React and don't even know what I just said?
 So it seems likek a "con"
 - But can be a "pro" because you can look at the team and make decisions based on the skillset

 - This is how you go can from one team to another doing React and it'll be done completely differently